BEGINNING MAY 1, 2020

 - You have not been knowingly exposed to COVID-19.

 - After this call we will schedule an in-person meet and greet with that pet.
-Please note that a submitted application does not place that pet on hold for you or guarantee you will be able to meet that pet.
+Please note that a submitted application does not place that pet on hold for you or guarantee that you will be able to meet that pet.

 - For everyone’s safety, we ask that all family members wear a mask or face covering.